-Key Constituents: Thujone, Axillarin, 5-Dicaffeoylquinic acid, Sesquiterpene lactones, Tannins, Vitamin C, Citric acid, Oxalic acid, Terpenoids (including Pyrethrins), Bitter glycosides, Resin.
+Key Constituents: Thujone, Axillarin, 5-Dicaffeoylquinic acid, Sesquiterpene lactones, Tannins, Vitamin C, Citric acid, Oxalic acid, Terpenoids (including Pyrethrins), Bitter glycosides, Resin

 History/Folklore: The ancient Greeks are thought to have been the first to cultivate the plant as a medicine.
-By the 8th century AD it was grown in the herb gardens of Charlemagne and Benedictine monks.
+By the 8th century AD, it was grown in the herb gardens of Charlemagne and Benedictine monks.
 It was used to treat intestinal worms, rheumatism, digestive problems, fevers, sores, and to bring out measles.

 During the Middle Ages this already toxic plant was used in high doses to induce abortions (sometimes called “a stalled period”) as well as in smaller doses to promote pregnancy and prevent miscarriage.
 Due to the presence of thujone, a toxic compound, tansy is no longer recommended for internal use.
 Thujone can cause vomiting, severe diarrhea, kidney or liver damage, bleeding, abortions in pregnant women, and seizures.
 Amounts of thujone can vary wildly from plant to plant, making dosing difficult, as even at “normal” doses it can then become quite toxic as one plant may contain far more of the compound than another.

-By the 15th century tansy was served by Christians at the annual Lenten meal to commemorate the bitter herbs eaten by the Israelites.
+By the 15th century, tansy was served by Christians at the annual Lenten meal to commemorate the bitter herbs eaten by the Israelites.
 It was also noted to have the added benefit of treating the flatulence and possible intestinal worms often associated with days of eating fish as part of the Lenten practice.
 By the 16th century in Britain, it was considered a “necessary plant for a garden”.
-In19th century, Irish folklore traditions, it was suggested that taking a bath of a solution of tansy and salts would help to cure joint pain.
+In19th century, in Irish folklore traditions, it was suggested that taking a bath of a solution of tansy and salts would help to cure joint pain.

 The English herbalist, John Gerard (c.
 1545 – 1612) noted tansy for its “pleasant taste” and recommended it for sweetmeat recipes that could help treat gout.
 In Yorkshire, tansy and caraway seeds were traditionally used in biscuits at funerals.
-It’s flavor is said to be tangy and sharp, similar to cinnamon or nutmeg, and with a cool heat a bit like peppermint, but as it remains noted for causing toxic side effects it is no longer used as a culinary herb.
+Its flavor is said to be tangy and sharp, similar to cinnamon or nutmeg, and with a cool heat a bit like peppermint, but as it remains noted for causing toxic side effects it is no longer used as a culinary herb.
 Traditionally, some used it as a substitute for sage.

 The 17th century English herbalist, Nicolas Culpepper said, “Of Tansy.
-The root eaten, is a singular remedy for the gout: the rich may bestow the cost to preserve it.”
+The root eaten, is a singular remedy for gout: the rich may bestow the cost to preserve it.”

-Tansy has been used externally to treat scabies, sprains, sores, itching bruises, vaginal discharge, sunburns and as an effective insect repellent.
+Tansy has been used externally to treat scabies, sprains, sores, itching bruises, vaginal discharge, sunburns, and as an effective insect repellent.
 However, some people may experience contact dermatitis from the plant, so use externally with caution.

-Many of the traditional applications of tansy have been discredited by today’s science, even so tansy remains a component of some medicines and is listed by the United States Pharmacopeia as a treatment for fevers, feverish colds, and jaundice.
+Many of the traditional applications of tansy have been discredited by today’s science, even so, tansy remains a component of some medicines and is listed by the United States Pharmacopeia as a treatment for fevers, feverish colds, and jaundice.

 Tansy is highly toxic to internal parasites and for centuries has been used to treat these kinds of conditions.
 It was recommended an infusion of tansy be given to children to kill worms and draw out measles.
 The plant is also a highly effective insecticide and insect repellent.
 As an insect repellent and worm warding plant, it was often packed into coffins, wrapped in funeral winding sheets, and wreaths made of the plant were also sometimes placed on the dead to help preserve them from decomposition from worms.